Watch meetings on city manager’s contract, hotel for Central Square, displacing dance

 Pot shop and boutique hotel

 Planning Board, 6:30 p.m.
 Tuesday.
-The agenda holds talk of another proposed recreational pot shop – this one from the KG Collective for Mount Auburn Street by the Watertown border in Strawberry Hill, by a Star Market (convenient!).
+The agenda holds talk of another proposed recreational pot shop – this one from the KG Collective for Mount Auburn Street by the Watertown border in West Cambridge, by a Star Market (convenient!).
 The more interesting item is about adding three stories of 37-room boutique hotel above Central Square’s historic 1912 Cambridge Gas and Light Building at Massachusetts Avenue and Temple Place.
 There would still be ground-floor retail (currently a convenience store and Bank of America, and the bank has a long-term lease), with the hotel entrance going on Temple Place.
 Two floors of office space will go between, for a total six stories.
 Televised and watchable by Zoom video conferencing.

 Rules of the City Council